Japanese Title: Kumo no Mukou, Yakusoku no Basho

 The Place Promised in Our Early Days feels like director Makoto Shinkai’s second attempt at Voices of a Distant Star now that he had access to a bigger budget.
 Early Days takes Distant Star’s core of two young lovers separated by a grand conflict, each event pulling them further and further apart as they work to reunite, all wrapped in a sci-fi world.
 Where Early Days differs is in the first two acts; rather than leap straight into the separation, we have the opportunity to meet these characters before life clubs them across the jaw.

-The first act already makes Early Days better than Distant Star, for the latter presented us with little to work with in regards to character.
 They live in a world where Japan was divided in two after WW2 – the Soviets annexed the north while the US kept the southern islands.
 To the north stands a mysterious tower visible from the south, where our protagonists reside.
 These three high-school students acquire an old aircraft and promise to reach the tower and unravel its mystery.
 However, the girl falls into a coma, putting a halt to the project.
 During the first act, before the coma, all seems normal, these three friends optimistic at life’s prospects, fun times abound without a conflict in sight.
 We buy into their friendship.

 The Place Promised in Our Early Days comes across as a halfway point between Voices of a Distant Star (sci-fi separation) and 5cm per Second (growing up and facing reality) – melancholic inner monologues included – another draft in the Shinkai’s learning process to become a great director later in life.

 The Place Promised in Our Early Days has good animation and environments, but the characters still show the roughness found in Voices of a Distant Star.
 Not until 5cm per Second would Shinkai’s works reach the top tier.

 The actors do a fine job, but the script is a little dull.
 Nice music.